arunpandian22/RoomDbSample/README.md

  @Entity annotation is used to define the table.
- @Entity(tableName = "student") here table name defines the name of the table. if you didn't mention the column name in @Entity means it  will take a class name as a column name
+ @Entity(tableName = "student") here table name defines the name of the table. if you didn't mention the tableName in @Entity means it  will take a class name as a table name

 ```